Tutorial: Get started creating in the Power BI service

 - Add other visualizations to your dashboard by using the Q&A natural-language tool.

-- Resize, rearrange, and interact with the tiles on the dashboard.
+- Resize, rearrange, and edit details for the tiles on the dashboard.

 - Clean up resources by deleting the dataset, report, and dashboard.